High School Academics

 The College Center also prepares families for the challenges of financing college, holding workshops on financial literacy and saving, financial aid and the FAFSA, and scholarship opportunities.

 Exposure to colleges and universities is critical for students’ understanding of schools’ expectations of them, as well as what they should look for in their own post-secondary choice.
 A hallmark of SEED MD's program is a college tour for juniors, when students travel to visit eight to ten different types of schools, including large state universities, small liberal arts colleges, historically black colleges and universities, schools in city-centers and schools in rural communities.
-From the time students enter SEED, they will take many day trips to colleges in Maryland and the surrounding area, but the junior college tour is essential in helping students make their final college decision.
+From the time students enter SEED, they are exposed to on campus college fairs and will take many day trips to colleges in Maryland and the surrounding area, but the weeklong junior college tour is essential in helping students make their final college decision.

 SEED MD also provides incoming seniors with a College Bootcamp program to help them get a head start on the application process before the start of their senior year coursework.